 - Any BAC and involved in an accident that causes injury: 1-year suspension

-Our Fresno DUI attorney can help you protect your license from suspension and guide you through both your DMV hearing and your criminal trial.
-At The Law Office of Brian C. Andritch, we are committed to offering our clients high-quality, aggressive defense from a former prosecutor with more than 15 years of experience in criminal law.
+Our Fresno license suspension attorney can help you protect your license from suspension and guide you through both your DMV hearing and your criminal trial.
+At The Law Office of Brian C. Andritch, we are committed to offering our clients high-quality, aggressive defense from a former prosecutor with more than 18 years of experience in criminal law.

 "An honest and hardworking lawyer who has training and years of experience working with DUI's in the County of Fresno."Former Client

 "This guy goes above and beyond for his clients."Former Client

 "Kept me from having to spend any jail time."Former Client